Your Tax Obligations as a Non-Resident of Canada Throughout the Year

 An individual (including a trust or succession) that does not reside in Canada and who disposes of taxable Québec property, such as an immovable located in Québec, must notify the Minister of Revenue of Québec within ten days of the actual disposition of the property.
 It is also possible to notify the Minister of the proposed disposition of such property, for example, after signing the purchase offer for the property.

-To notify the Minister of a disposition or proposed disposition of taxable Québec property, send us a duly completed copy of form TP-1097-V, Notice of Disposition or Proposed Disposition of Taxable Québec Property by an Individual or Corporation Not Resident in Canada.
+To notify the Minister of a disposition or proposed disposition of taxable Québec property, you must generally file form TP-1097-V, Notice of Disposition or Proposed Disposition of Taxable Québec Property by an Individual or Corporation Not Resident in Canada.

 For Québec resource property or Québec timber resource property, you must file form TP-1102.1-V, Notice of Disposition or Proposed Disposition of Property Covered by Section 1102.1 of the Taxation Act by an Individual or Corporation not Resident in Canada.